NordPool/public-intraday-api-example/README.md

 ## Building ##

-Before you begin, you should have the library  [https://github.com/NordPool/public-intraday-api](https://github.com/NordPool/public-intraday-api) to be available in your local Maven repository.
+Before you begin, you should have the library  [https://github.com/NordPool/public-intraday-api](https://github.com/NordPool/public-intraday-api) to be available through GitHub packages.

 Then you may import the code in your favorite IDE and execute **gradle build**.